oetherington/smetana/README.md

 The `Hex` function will create an `RGB` color from a 4-digit or 7-digit CSS hex color string, such as `#ab4` or `#FF00FF`.

+For easier manipulation and normalization, all colors have a `ToHsla()` method.

 #### Adding units

 Helpers are also provided to strongly type CSS units.
 For example,